Myron Scholes

 Myron Samuel Scholes (/ʃoʊlz/ SHOHLZ; born July 1, 1941) is a Canadian–American financial economist.
 Scholes is the Frank E. Buck Professor of Finance, Emeritus, at the Stanford Graduate School of Business, Nobel Laureate in Economic Sciences, and co-originator of the Black–Scholes options pricing model.
+This mathematical model, developed with Fischer Black, revolutionized finance by providing a systematic way to value options through the elimination of risk via dynamic hedging.

+In 1997, Scholes was awarded the Nobel Memorial Prize in Economic Sciences (shared with Robert C. Merton) for a "new method to determine the value of derivatives."
+The Royal Swedish Academy of Sciences noted that their work made it possible to observe the value of options in a scientific manner, effectively creating a foundation for the rapid growth of financial markets and the management of economic risk across the globe.

 Scholes is currently the Chief Investment Strategist at Janus Henderson.
 Previously he served as the chairman of Platinum Grove Asset Management and on the Dimensional Fund Advisors board of directors, American Century Mutual Fund board of directors, chairman of the Board of Economic Advisers of Stamos Capital Partners, and the Cutwater Advisory Board.
 He was a principal and limited partner at Long-Term Capital Management (LTCM), a highly leveraged hedge fund that collapsed in 1998, and a managing director at Salomon Brothers.
-Other positions Scholes held include the Edward Eagle Brown Professor of Finance at the University of Chicago, senior research fellow at the Hoover Institution, director of the Center for Research in Security Prices, and professor of finance at MIT's Sloan School of Management.
+Other positions Scholes held include the Edward Eagle brown Professor of Finance at the University of Chicago, senior research fellow at the Hoover Institution, director of the Center for Research in Security Prices, and professor of finance at MIT's Sloan School of Management.
 Scholes earned his PhD at the University of Chicago.

-In 1997, Scholes – together with Robert C. Merton – was awarded the Nobel Memorial Prize in Economic Sciences for a method to determine the value of derivatives.
-The model provides a conceptual framework for valuing options, such as calls or puts, and is referred to as the Black–Scholes model.